MicrosoftDocs/msix-docs/msix-src/group-policy-msix.md

 ---
-title: How Group Policy works with MSIX packaged apps
+title: How Group Policy works with packaged apps
 description: Describes how Group Policy works with apps that are converted to MSIX. ms.date: 04/12/2019 ms.topic: article
 keywords: msix
 ---

-# Group Policy and MSIX packaged apps
+# Group Policy and packaged apps

 Developers who use MSIX can leverage Group Policy in a similar way to other installer types.